Xenozite/Hamming-Neural-Network/README.md

 The program is based on the following neural network scheme:
 ![alt text](https://cdn1.savepice.ru/uploads/2020/1/15/4f1d656762f318568ebc4202ba4d5ec1-full.png)

-As training and test examples, i used letters of the Latin alphabet positioned on images of the BMP format with the size of 200x200 pixels.
+Letters of the Latin alphabet, positioned on images of the BMP format with the size of 200x200 pixels, used as training and test examples.

 There are 3 ways to get image for network test:
 - By noise generator (black and with inversion).